 Perimenopause can cause a range of menopausal symptoms, but it can also cause bladder leaks.
 This condition is known as urinary incontinence (UI) and it’s very common among older women.

 When you’re in your perimenopausal stage, estrogen levels decrease.
-This drop in hormones causes vaginal tissues to become stiffer and thinner, weakening your pelvic floor muscles.
+This drop in hormones causes urogenital tissues to become stiffer and thinner, weakening your pelvic floor muscles.
 Because pelvic floor weakness naturally occurs as you age, women experiencing perimenopause are more likely to leak urine during this time.

 Your pelvic floor muscles control when you void your bladder and hold your pelvic organs in place.
 When pelvic floor muscles are weakened, it can become difficult for your urinary sphincter and urethra to hold in urine, leading to unintentional leakage.